 The Guiding Light is for you.

-Inside, you'll move through the blur — the heartbreak, the patterns, the quiet identity loss — and into the development process of becoming someone who sees differently.
+Inside, you'll move through the blur of heartbreak, the patterns, and the quiet identity loss, and into the development process of becoming someone who sees differently.
 You'll learn why your image develops at its own pace, how to stop fighting the darkroom, and what it means to finally switch from autofocus to manual control.
-Shutter speed, aperture, depth of field — these aren't just camera settings.
+Shutter speed, aperture, and depth of field aren't just camera settings.
 In this framework, they become the language of your own transformation.
 And some of them, like back-button-focus, might just flip the light on in ways you didn't see coming.